mohd-meraj-khan/seminar2/seminar_2/slides.md

 theme: seriph
 # random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev
-background: figures/sundog.jpg#https://cover.sli.dev
+background: /figures/sundog.jpg
 # some information about your slides (markdown enabled)
-title: Welcome to Slidev
+title: Seminar II
 info: |
   ## Slidev Starter Template
   Presentation slides for developers.